Dominique-Sakrisson/reading-notes/class-02.md

 this is when there may be a logical && operator, it requires false && another test, if the first test results in true, the test expectation was never met and the second test is never attempted..

+## switch statements
+starts with switch then you have parenthesis with a variable or function, for whatever the value, it is tested against each case to determine the next direction the program takes.
+If no case matches there is a **default** case that must be returned

+each **case** has to have a **break;** keyword at the end.. has to break out of the switch somehow

+## type coercion
+this is when javascript converts data types automatically in attempts to complete the operation.
+This will create unexpected results

+**weak** typing is what javascript uses because it does type coercion

+other languages that dont use it are referred to ass **strong typing**

+This sort of thing is why we use strict comparison operators, it forces the need for types to be the same as well

+This also opens the doors for every value in javascript to be either truthy or falsey

+## Loops
+The counters of a loop
+1. initialization x=10;
+1. condition    x<0
+1. update   x--

+A couple loop keywords

+1. break

+exits out of the current loop

+2. continue

+interpreter to continue with current iteration, check condition if true it runs again.

+for loops are ideal for work that you know how many times you will need to perform the task

+## while loops

+more ideal for iteration when needed to do for an unknown number of times

+### do while loop
+slightly different than the while loop in that youre saying no matter what, DO this first, then do it until the condition is met.

 ## additional reading 1/12

 Main purpose of the article is explaining importance of and how to write an individual commit message.